anualabi4767/SE-assignment2/README.md

 # SE-Assignment2

 ## Project Description
-This assignment was part of my coursework for CINS 5318, Software Engineering.
-This project simulates a collaborative development workflow using Git and GitHub.
-It demonstrates branching, conflict resolution, and documentation practices in a software engineering context.
+This project was part of my Software Engineering assignment for CINS 5318.
+I used Git and GitHub to manage a simple Python script while practicing real development workflows like branching, merging, and resolving conflicts.
+I created multiple branches that edited the same line of code to trigger a merge conflict, then resolved it manually using VS Code.
+I also tracked tasks using GitHub Issues and documented everything clearly in the README.
+The goal was to get hands-on experience with version control and understand how collaboration works in real coding environments.

 ## Installation Instructions